The ET Management and Advice work process comprises five chronological steps.

 Step 4.
 Critical test phase Site Acceptance Test (SAT)

 In a functional test (Cx Level 4), all components must be fully tested head-to-tail according to the approved test protocol.
 If all underlying tests have been successfully completed, the SAT can be carried out.
 By means of the SAT it is demonstrated that the installations functionally meet the requirements.
-The building management system (GBS) can be used to record the results of the Functional tests and the SAT by means of trending and alarm overviews.
+The Building Management System (BMS) can be used to record the results of the Functional tests and the SAT by means of trending and alarm overviews.

 Test loads (load tests) can also be used to demonstrate the correct operation.